OBarois/WebWorldWind-ESA-old/README.md

 - Improved Collada rendering (faster and larger models supported)
 - Intertial navigation effect on fling in the default WorldWindController
 - Enhanced Cartesian arithmetic
+- Zoom to mouse position behaviour
+- ArcBall (lookat) and FirstPerson (free) cameras
+- Service and layer for OpenSearch for EO
+- Editor for surface shapes
+- Sentinel-2 Cloudless layer from EOX IT Services GmbH, see https://s2maps.eu/
 - Various improvements and bug fixes

 If you are new to Web WorldWind, please start with the official release and documentation at https://worldwind.arc.nasa.gov/web/